Customer Segmentation in B2B Industry !!!

 But, sometimes psychographic segmentation works better than any other segmentation.

-In Psychographic, you are identifying the passionate behavior that is associated with an individual customer.
+In Psychographic, you are identifying the passionate behaviour that is associated with an individual customer.
 This helps you determine the reasons that led to a particular purchase.

 Apparently, it’s more difficult to determine to segment based on age or sex.
 However, it’s more relevant and provides more insights for B2B businesses.